Jimmy Wootton: Kent

 Though he made fewer first-class appearances (15) in 1885, Wootton still found success with the ball.
 He narrowly fell short of taking 100 wickets in the season, claiming 90 at an average of 15.08.
 He had endured a quiet start to the season, but from July onward his form improved; he claimed his career-best figures of 8 for 39 against Hampshire, amongst other noteworthy performances in the second half of the season.
 He once again played for the MCC in 1885, making two appearances.
 He enjoyed his greatest success as a bowler during the 1886 season, when he took 143 wickets at an average of 15.95 from 25 matches; throughout the season, he took five wickets or more in an innings on 14 occasions and took ten wickets in a match on five.
 He bettered his career-best figures obtained the previous season, when he took 8 for 28 against Lancashire.
 He enjoyed further success against the touring Australians, taking a five wicket haul in each of their innings to help Kent to victory by ten wickets.
 He had earlier played against the Australians at Chichester, where he had taken 6 for 78 playing for an ad hoc team managed by and named for the Earl of March.

 Wootton had to contend with a bruised thumb for the early part of the 1887 season, but despite this he still led the Kent attack and bowled over 1,500 overs throughout the season.
 He took 100 wickets at an average of 18.92 from 21 matches, and ended the season as Kent's leading wicket-taker and topped their bowling averages.
 He played several matches for the MCC during the 1887 season, in addition to playing for the Players of the South against the Players of the North at Beckenham.
 His first appearance the following season was for C. I. Thornton's XI against the touring Australians at Norbury, taking six wickets in the match, which the Australians won by six wickets.
-In the Kent side, he found himself increasingly in competition with fellow left-arm bowlers George Hearne, Frederick Martin, and Walter Wright.
+In the Kent side, he found himself increasingly in competition with fellow left-arm bowlers George Hearne, Fred Martin, and Walter Wright.
 Coupled with injury and illness, he found his opportunities in the Kent team reduced.
-In thirteen first-class matches in 1888, Wotton took 54 wickets at an average of 15.83.
+In thirteen first-class matches in 1888, Wootton took 54 wickets at an average of 15.83.